data-apis/array-api/spec/extensions/fourier_transform_functions.md

 -   **out**: _&lt;array&gt;_

-    -   An array transformed along the axis indicated by the `axis` keyword.
+    -   A complex-valued array transformed along the axis indicated by the `axis` keyword.
+The length along the transformed axis is `n//2+1`.

 #### Raises